louddog/conferencer/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

 Conferencer is a WordPress plugin for creating rich conference websites.
-Find more information at [conferencer.louddog.com](http://conferencer.louddog.com).

 == Description ==

-Conferencer is a WordPress plugin for creating rich conference websites.
 Find more information at [conferencer.louddog.com](http://conferencer.louddog.com).

 == Installation ==